adisciple50/github-database/README.md

-# github-database
+#  Github Database
-A cheeky way to use a github repo as a database backend.
-Low performance Guarenteed!
+## A cheeky way of making a database from a github repo.
+Low performance guaranteed!

+handy if you need to publish a database to the world.